In this guide

 Finding a GP can take 2–4 weeks.
 The international community associated with the university and Bio Science Park means there is reasonable English-language GP capacity, but Leiden is small enough that availability is limited compared to Amsterdam or The Hague.

 Health insurance is mandatory from your first day as a Dutch resident.
-Premiums start around €130/month with a €385 annual deductible.
+Premiums start around €140/month with a €385 annual deductible.
 Use the Health Insurance Wizard to compare policies.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport